 Ultimately, Lindzen decided that the seasonal variation was not a ‘surrogate’ for ‘climate change’ within the constraints of the data set he was using.
 Perhaps ‘analog’ is a better description.
 The morphology of the variations are clearly different, but the strong global average variation and expected features make the seasonal response an important phenomenon worth further study.

 Biosketch: Steve McGee has a bachelor of science degree in meteorology.
 His long career of software engineering includes the development of numerous defense related systems providing analysis and display weather and atmospheric effects.
-Steve’s previous post at Climate Etc.:
+Steve’s previous post at Climate Etc. and at this site: